 - 3.1.
-This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education 2018 and Working Together to Safeguard Children, and the Governance Handbook.

-We comply with this guidance and the procedures set out by our local safeguarding children board. - 3.2.
-This policy complies with our funding agreement and articles of association.
+This policy is based on the Department for Education's (DfE) statutory guidance, Keeping Children Safe in Education 2019 and Working Together to Safeguard Children1, and the Department for Education (DfE) Governance Handbook2.
+We comply with this guidance and the procedures set out by our local safeguarding partners (see local circumstances Appendix 6 for further information). - 3.2.
+This policy complies with our Funding Agreement and Articles of Association. - 3.3.

-3.3.
 This policy meets requirements relating to safeguarding and welfare in the statutory framework for the Early Years Foundation Stage.

+3.4.
 This policy is also based on the following legislation: